tristandunn/pusher-fake/README.markdown

 # pusher-fake [![Build Status](http://img.shields.io/travis/tristandunn/pusher-fake.svg)](https://travis-ci.org/tristandunn/pusher-fake) [![Dependency Status](http://img.shields.io/gemnasium/tristandunn/pusher-fake.svg)](https://gemnasium.com/tristandunn/pusher-fake) [![Code Climate](http://img.shields.io/codeclimate/github/tristandunn/pusher-fake.svg)](https://codeclimate.com/github/tristandunn/pusher-fake) [![Coverage Status](http://img.shields.io/coveralls/tristandunn/pusher-fake.svg)](https://coveralls.io/r/tristandunn/pusher-fake?branch=master)

-A fake [Pusher](http://pusher.com) server for development and testing.
-When you run your code, we start up an entire fake service, on a random port that we find open.
-You can then connect to that service and run your development environment without needing an actual key.
-To find out where the service is running, check the logs for the startup messages.
+A fake [Pusher](https://pusher.com) server for development and testing.

+When run an entire fake service is started on two random open ports.
+Connections can then be made to the service without needing a Pusher account.
+The host and port for the socket and web servers can be found by checking the configuration.

-The project is intended to fully replace the Pusher service with a local version for testing, and can also be used for development purposes.
+The project is intended to fully replace the Pusher service with a local version for testing and development purposes.
 It is not intended to be a replacement for production usage!
-If you try, bad things might happen to you.

 ## Usage